sharm588/SAV-Simulator/README.md

 1.)
 Install IntelliJ Community Edition

 2.)
-Upon opening, click "Get From Version Control"
+Upon opening, click "Check out from Version Control"

 3.)
-Enter GitHub URL (https://github.com/sharm588/SAEV-Simulator.git) and login credentials
+Enter Git URL (https://github.com/sharm588/SAEV-Simulator.git) and login credentials

 4.)
 Accept any installations needed for project to run (such as Gradle if prompted)